nanoframework/nanoframework.github.io/content/building/cmake-presets.md

 - "MBEDTLS_SOURCE" : "**OFF**"
   - Path to an optional local with mbedTLS source files.
 - "API_nanoFramework.Device.OneWire" : "**OFF**"
-  - Allows you to specify whether support for Devices.OneWire is available to your application.
+  - Allows you to specify whether support for OneWire functions are available to your application.
 Default is OFF.
 - "API_System.Device.Dac" : "**OFF**"
   - Allows you to specify whether DAC functions are available to your application.
 Default is OFF.
 - "API_System.Math" : "**OFF**"